ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 > Q: Does this differ from what you might see within a Docker container?
 {: .discussion}

+Use the `exit` command to exit from the container shell.

 ### Users, files and directories within a Singularity container

 The first thing to note is that when you run `whoami` within the container you should see the username that you are signed in as on the host system when you run the container.
 For example, if my username is `jc1000`: